In this article

 Platform and version considerations

-Windows Roaming Client 3.0 or higher
+Windows Roaming Client v3.0 and higher

-Windows Roaming Client (pre-3.0) or Loopback mode
+Windows Roaming Client (pre-v3.0) or Loopback mode

 macOS, iOS, and Android Roaming Client